 Both schedules produce similar rates of acquisition.
 This depends on the ratio of behavior to reward.
 The lower the ratio the quicker the acquisition.

 Both schedules produce relatively strong and steady behavior.
-However, extinction of the target behavior can take longer with the intermittent schedule.
+However, extinction of the target behavior can take longer with the intermittent schedule (aka partial schedule).
 In animal behavior, it simply takes longer for the animal to realize it is no longer being rewarded.

 Different schedules of reinforcement produce different patterns of behavior.
 With the fixed ratio schedule, the target behavior is rewarded after a specific number of times it is exhibited.
 That number stays the same.

 This leads to relatively quick acquisition of behavior, a rate of behavior that is strong and steady, but with quick extinction.
 Sales teams and assembly line workers are two examples of people operating under a fixed ratio schedule.